 Even if you are not lucky enough to have friends and family scattered strategically throughout the world, it is always worth broadcasting your intentions to third cousins, pen friends, and visiting Asian professors.
 The more widely publicized your travel plans, the better your chance of a lead.

 If you set off without an address book full of contacts, your fellow travelers are undoubtedly the best source of information on job prospects; most are surprisingly generous with their information and assistance.
 Youth hostels can be a gold mine for the job seeker.
 Jobs may even be advertised on the notice board.
 Any locals or expatriates you meet are a potential source of help.
 Any skill or hobby, from jazz music to motor car racing, can become the basis for pursuing contacts.

 Local English language newspapers may carry job advertisements appropriate to your situation, or may be a good place for you to advertise your services.
 The most effective method of finding a job overseas is to walk in and ask.
 As in any job hunt, it helps to have a neat appearance and show keenness and persistence.
 If you want a job for which there appear to be no openings, volunteer.
 If you prove yourself competent, you will have an excellent chance of filling a vacancy if one does occur.

-Seasonal jobs are most likely to go to itinerant foreigners.
-In times of recession the number of temporary jobs available may even increase since employers are not eager to expand their permanent staff but need extra help at busy times.
+Most go to itinerant foreigners.
 Farmers and hotel/restaurant managers are the best potential sources of employment, and in most cases one setback leads to a success once you are on the track.